ssbc/ssb-ahoy/README.md

 - `title` - (optional) the title to be attached to the visible window
 - `config` - valid config for starting and connecting to an `ssb-server`, see [ssb-config](www.github.com/ssbc/ssb-config).
 Must include keys
 - `plugins` - (optional) an Array of the names of plugins you'd like to get ahoy to run indexes of for you
-- `modulesDir` - (only needed if plugins provided) the directory in which all the `plugins` have been installed. `ssb-ahoy` will go look there for the plugins to load!
 - `uiPath` - string which points to the ui entry point of your app
 - `onReady` - a callback which is run after ahoy hands over to your main app
+- `appDir` - (optional) the relative path to your app root _from the ssb-ahoy module_.
+Generally just don't touch this, you don't want to know

 ## The voyage map